JeffIrwin/syntran/README.md

 // [0, 2, 4, 6, 8];
 ```

+Step slicing (with a non-unit step), e.g. to extract every other element of a
+vector, is not yet implemented.

 #### LHS and RHS slicing

 Arrays can be sliced whether they are on the left-hand side (LHS) or the